Life at Any Cost? Clinically-Assisted Nutrition and Hydration (CANH)

 Best interests decisions about Clinically Assisted Nutrition and Hydration (CANH)

 The legal starting point is that it’s presumed to be in a person’s best interests to provide them with life-sustaining treatment.
 That presumption can be rebutted if there is enough evidence that it wouldn’t be in the best interests of the patient.

 What evidence is needed to withdraw Clinically Assisted Nutrition and Hydration (CANH)?

-In a recent case heard by the Court of Protection (May 2019)* a decision had to be made about withdrawing Clinically Assisted Nutrition and Hydration from a patient.
+In a case heard by the Court of Protection (May 2019)* a decision had to be made about withdrawing Clinically Assisted Nutrition and Hydration from a patient.
 The patient was considered to be in a minimally conscious state with no prospect of recovery.
 The case is particularly interesting because of the weight the judge placed on evidence that was presented about the patient’s own views on end of life care.

 The patient had previously expressed a firmly held opinion